Michelle Greenier Bufton

 Digital Futures x HCA

 A 172-year-old art college introduced its first new programme in decades.
-I helped successfully launch the Level 3 Digital Futures and Interactive Media Diploma in six months including navigating the ESFA and University of London accreditation audits through obsessively streamlined project management documentation.
+I helped successfully launch the Level 3 Digital Futures and Interactive Media Diploma in six months including navigating the ESFA and University of London accreditation audits through obsessively streamlined project management documentation and a whole lot of event marketing.

 Education programme launch case studies